-Ten by Three Prosperity Wages model ensures our Artisans are paid more for their products by us than by anyone in the world.
+The Ten by Three Prosperity Wages® model ensures our Artisans are paid more for their products than by anyone in the world.

-The idea behind our exclusive Prosperity Wages model is to enable entrepreneurial minded artisans by providing them access to market and access to sufficient wealth to start their businesses.
+The idea behind this exclusive model is to empower entrepreneurial minded artisans by providing them access to the global market and access to sufficient wealth to start their businesses.

 Prosperity Wage earnings are paid to the artisan right in their home village which means they never go searching for a market.
 All Prosperity Wages are paid in full for the artisan’s products at the time they are collected.

 Never does an artisan wait for their products to sell in order to get paid.
 Where possible Prosperity Wages are delivered in the form of mobile money paid right to the artisan’s cell phone.
 Artisans are free to steward the money as they wish but must agree to start three small businesses.